 7-Pin Connectors like the one pictured here are very common for RV’s.
 Other styles exist — though the pin-outs are often different.
 Several industrial styles are similar and definately use different pins.

-Obviously not all the pins must be used.
+It is OK to leave a pin or two blank (unused and unconnected).
 If you want Auxiliary Power, for instance, but don’t have and don’t want back-up lights, then just leave that wire out.
-A blank pin socket doesn’t hurt anything.
+A blank spot (unconnected pin) doesn’t hurt anything.

 The Trailer Wiring Diagram and Connector Application Chart